List of U.S. states and territories by historical population: Total population, 1960 to 2020

-Minor Outlying Islands population, 1910–2000, census data
+Minor Outlying Islands population, 1910 to 2000, census data

 Several small island territories are included in the U.S. Census Bureau's Island Areas region as U.S. Minor Outlying Islands.
 These mostly lack permanent residents, but have been included in some census counts since 1910.
 Prior to 1959, most of the Pacific minor island territories were enumerated with the Hawaii Territory, but not included in the territory's population count.
 Minor Outlying Islands that have never had a population enumerated by the U.S. Census Bureau are not included.
 Since 2000, the U.S. Census Bureau has not reported data for the Minor Outlying Islands as part of its standard data products.